parvez-k0/parvez-k0/README.md

 Email: parvezkhan9135@gmail.com  Portfolio: https://bit.ly/Parvez-khan-portfolio LinkedIn: www.linkedin.com/in/parvez-khan10

 About Me
-I'm a Data Analyst Enthusiast with a Master of Computer Application.
+I'm a Data Analyst Enthusiast with a Bachelor degree in **Mathematics and Statistics** and Master degree in **Computer Science**.
 I love working on real-life projects and leveraging tools like Excel, Power BI, Python, SQL, and Machine Learning to turn data into actionable insights.

 🌱 Currently honing my skills in **Machine Learning** and **Advanced Data Analysis.**
 📊 Passionate about creating **data-driven** solutions and developing insightful **dashboards.**